Instagram advertising is massive right now. But just how popular is it?

 Instagram’s ad engine takes time to aggregate data from your campaigns and optimizes your ads based on that information, so you need to give it time to learn from your existing strategy before abruptly changing direction.

-Lastly, different audiences offer different value to your organization, so adjust your bids based on who you’re targeting.
+Lastly, different audiences offer different values to your organization, so adjust your bids based on who you’re targeting.

 For example, if you’re selling basketball shoes, users who buy NBA merchandise are probably more likely to buy a pair than fans of Major League Baseball.